GeorgiKarapetrov/Tic_Tac_Toe/README.md

-Run " python tictactoe.py " to play
+###Run " python tictactoe.py " to play###

-The turn to turn interaction is in dynamics.py
+- The turn to turn interaction is in dynaics.py

-The turn analisis is in analizer.py
+- The turn analisis is in analizer.py